 ● Computational audio

-While rumors had pointed to a HomePod mini since soon after the full-sized model's release, Apple finally announced it at its "Hi, Speed" virtual event on October 13, alongside the iPhone 12 series.
+While rumors had pointed to a HomePod mini since soon after the full-sized model's release, Apple finally announced it at its "Hi, Speed" virtual event on October 13, 2020, alongside the iPhone 12 series.
+Its lower price made it a much more palatable smart speaker from Apple, though its audio quality couldn't match its larger sibling.

 HomePod mini Features

 The HomePod mini provides a much cheaper entry into the Apple smart speaker ecosystem.
-At $99, it serves as a more enticing purchase for shoppers looking to add several speakers around the home, including stereo pairs.
+At $99, it serves as a more enticing purchase for shoppers looking to add several speakers around the home.
+This can include stereo pairs, where two speakers play a single stream of music, each handling one stereo channel.

 The speaker has a round design with a flat top, separating it from the standard HomePod's cylindrical design.
 The 3.3-inch tall speaker uses a mesh fabric designed for acoustics as well as style.

 Although it's smaller, the HomePod mini still places a similar emphasis on high-quality playback with new "computational audio" features combined with standard audio hardware.
-It doesn't have the same bill of materials as HomePod, but it still features a full-range dynamic driver and two passive radiators for advanced bass response.
-It also packs an acoustic waveguide to provide clear, 360-degree audio playback.
+It doesn't have the same bill of materials as HomePod, but it still has a full-range dynamic driver and two passive radiators for advanced bass response.
+It also includes an acoustic waveguide to provide clear, 360-degree audio playback.

 Intercom and Handoff